 On today’s date in 1576, English explorer Martin Frobisher landed on Resolution Island in present-day Nunavut from his barque, Gabriel.

-Then, July 28, 1576 – 439 years ago – the crew of the Gabriel sighted the coast of Labrador and sailed north, to Resolution Island.
-Soon after, they reached the mouth of what’s now known as Frobisher Bay, but because inclement weather prevented further travel north, Frobisher decided to sail westward up the passage, which he thought to be a strait that would lead to China.
-However, he would navigate the area without finding a westward route.
-He eventually sailed back to England with a prisoner and what he thought to be gold.
+Then, on July 28 – 439 years ago to the day – the crew of the Gabriel sighted the coast of Labrador and sailed north to Resolution Island.
+They soon reached the mouth of what’s now known as Frobisher Bay, but because inclement weather prevented further travel north, Frobisher sailed westward up the passage, which he thought was a strait leading to China.

-In 1963, Canada Post commemorated Frobisher on a five-cent ultramarine stamp (Scott #412) printed by the Canadian Bank Note Company.
+In 1963, Canada’s Post Office Department (now Canada Post) commemorated Frobisher on a five-cent stamp (Scott #412) printed by the Canadian Bank Note Company.